 Even from region to region within Spanish-speaking countries, experiences can differ greatly, so be cautious and look to audience research before making blanket assumptions about what your audience will respond to.

-Creating AdWords Campaigns and Marketing Collateral in Spanish
+Creating AdWords Collateral and Marketing in Spanish

 Choosing to create your ad copy or campaign materials (like landing pages) in Spanish can provide even better performance when targeting Hispanic audiences.
 But it also invites risks.